SeLite/SeLite.github.io/SelBlocksGlobal.md

  * `ifPromise...elseIfPromise...elsePromise...endPromise` is similar to `if...elseIf...else...endIf`. `whilePromise...endWhilePromise` is similar to `while...endWhile`.
 However, these commands wait for given `Promise` object to resolve (fulfill).
 If the promise resolves to non-strict false (i.e. any of `false, null, 0, ` empty string `""` or `undefined`), then it runs appropriate `elseIfPromise` or `endPromise` branch, or the loop ends.
 If the promise gets rejected or it times out, the command throws an error.

 You may want to increase `selenium.defaultTimeout` programatically (through `getEval`).
 Such a change applies only to the current [case] run.
 That covers any [functions][function] from other [cases][case], but only while running the top [case] that modified `selenium.defaultTimeout`.
 It gets reset before running any further cases from the same suite (or before running the rest of favorites, if using [Components](Components) > [Run All Favorites](Components#run-all-favorites).

+## `repeat...until` loop (with a condition at the end)
+`repeat...until` is a loop with a condition at the end.
+It runs its body at least once.
+Its condition indicates its end: the loop repeats the body until the condition evaluates to non-strict `true` (i.e. not `false, null, 0, ` empty string `""` neither `undefined`).

+`repeatPromise...untilPromise` is similar.
+However, the condition must evaluate to a `Promise`.
+The loop repeats until the promise resolves to `true`.
+If the promise rejects, this throws a (catcheable) error.

 ## Iterator and iterable-based loops
 `forIterator...endForIterator` and `forIterable...endForIterable` iterate the given iterator or iterable object.
 See [MDN > Iteration protocols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols).